Certificate in Security Management

 - Differentiate between the causative factors of conflict and explain them.

-- Identify, through independent research, the various elements of state, federal, and local emergency management systems to be used in the prevention of a terrorist attack.
+- Identify, through independent research, the various elements of state, federal, including Department of Homeland Security, and local emergency management systems and how they interact to be used in the prevention of a terrorist attack.

 - Demonstrate effective written communication by creating an emergency management plan for a local event that details effective rapid deployment to a man-made WMD event.